Quick Facts about New Zealand

 One of the most important aspects of higher education in New Zealand is that you get a British-based or British equivalent education for a much affordable price.
 More young people are nowadays migrating to New Zealand in pursuit of better education and quality livelihood.

+New Zealand is ranked second on the Global Peace Index of 2018, which makes the country one of the safest destinations to study in.
 New Zealand qualifications authority nzqa also ensures to maintain the educational standards and to retain a safe space for international students from different ethnicities.

-There are 3 levels of education in New Zealand, namely:
+There are 3 levels of education in New Zealand, namely

 - Early childhood education — from birth to school entry age